jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Application - What is Freedom, What is Oppression

-As an example of technologies control over our growth and freedom, you needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.
+Using technologies control our growth and freedom.
+You needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.

 ---